-Van kills 10 and injures 15 in Toronto; driver in custody
+Van plows into Toronto sidewalk, killing 10 and injuring 15

 Police shut down the Yonge and Finch intersection following the incident and Toronto’s transit agency said it had suspended service on the subway line running through the area.

 Prime Minister Justin Trudeau expressed his sympathies for those involved.

-“Our hearts go out to everyone affected,” Trudeau said in Ottawa.
-“We are going to have more to learn and more to say in the coming hours.”
+“We should all feel safe walking in our cities and communities,” he said.
+“We are monitoring this situation closely, and will continue working with our law enforcement partners around the country to ensure the safety and security of all Canadians.”

 Associated Press writers Ben Fox in Miami and Rob Gillies in Ocho Rios, Jamaica, contributed to this report.